 The Graduate Program in Cancer Biology is designed to train students for a career in basic and applied cancer research.
 Modern cancer research is based on a broad range of technical skills including: Molecular Biology, Cell Biology, Genetics, Biochemistry, and Bioinformatics, which the students will learn through course work and extensive laboratory training.
 Students in this program will receive training in the application of biotechnology to basic and applied cancer research, and to the dissemination of information to the next generation of scientists and the lay public.
 Training will include exercises designed to develop independent thinking, oral and written presentation skills, data and information analysis, and dissemination of information through teaching.
 Students in this program will enter their graduate careers at OHSU through the Program in Molecular and Cellular Biosciences (PMCB).

-PMCB is an interdisciplinary program that brings together over 150 faculty from five basic science departments and research institutes to provide graduate students with rigorous training in chemical, molecular, cellular, and systems biology during their first two years at OHSU.
-The first-year curriculum consists of a series of courses that all students will take, and emphasizes all aspects of cancer biology (cellular, molecular, systems, and disease).
-The curriculum is flexible and courses are largely completed in the first year, permitting students to focus on the essence of graduate training, independent research in a mentor's laboratory, as soon as possible.
+PMCB is an interdisciplinary program that brings together over 150 faculty from seven basic science departments and research institutes to provide graduate students with rigorous training in chemical, molecular, cellular, and systems biology during their first year at OHSU.
+The first-year curriculum consists of courses that all students will take, and emphasizes all aspects of cancer biology (cellular, molecular, systems, and disease).
+The curriculum is flexible and courses are largely completed in the first term, permitting students to focus on the essence of graduate training, independent research in a mentor's laboratory, as soon as possible.

 Graduating students will be in a position to competitively pursue a wide range of potential careers including: basic and applied research in the academic, biotechnology and pharmaceutical industries, as well as in undergraduate and graduate level teaching and science writing.